ruffythepirate/ts-geometry-2d/README.md

 ## Details

-The library assumes a coordinate system where positive `x` goes to the right, and positive `y` goes to the left.
-Most often one doesn't need to consider this, but for example with rotation this is good to know.
+The library assumes a coordinate system where positive `x` goes to the right, and positive `y` goes upwards.
+Most often one doesn't need to consider this, but for example with rotation or the cross product of vectors this is good to know.

 ## Requirements